LuminarLight/pcsx2-sanity/README.md

 - Included 'Sanity' in the application's name at most places.
 - Reworked the auto-updater.
 It longer relies on the PCSX2 website, instead it now relies only on GitHub.
 This gives us full independence.
 - Integrated memory-increasing changes from the [128MB Build](https://github.com/xTVaser/pcsx2-rr/tree/128mb-build) of PCSX2, which means that we have 128MB EE memory now.
 This shouldn't impact games that don't use it.
+- Added a new setting, 'Enable TOOL Mode'.
+It can be used to change how the emulator behaves.
+- If a 'DRIVERS\FIREWIRE.IRX' or a 'DISKINFO.BIN' file exists on the disc, then it will be treated as the main ELF for booting and CRC purposes.
+If neither are found, the old behaviour will be used (looking up 'SYSTEM.CNF' and getting ELF path from there).
+This had to be done because in Jak pre-release builds, the "official" ELF is just a loader for these files, and this loader is usually fully identical between different pre-release builds of the same Jak game, which means they also have same CRC, making patches and everything impossible.
+But the FIREWIRE.IRX and DISKINFO.BIN files are (almost always) unique, allowing us to uniquely identify these builds.
+- Assign serial code 'X' to ISOs where we treat FIREWIRE.IRX or DISKINFO.BIN as the main ELF.
+Because per-game settings for some reason don't work if the serial is empty.
+- Cheats labelled as '[TOOL]' will always act enabled if TOOL Mode is enabled.
+This works similarly to widescreen and no-interlacing patches, where you can enable all with a global setting.

+### Plans/TODO:
+- Add the Jak debug mode pnach files.
+Need to rework them a bit for the new pnach format.
+- Prevent TOOL patches if not in TOOL Mode, and prevent non-TOOL patches if in TOOL Mode.
+When a Jak game is booted in Debug Mode, the memory changes significantly.
+So patches made for the game running in normal mode would likely corrupt the game when running in debug mode.
+- Properly get the serial even if we use FIREWIRE.IRX or DISKINFO.BIN as main ELF for an ISO.

 And here is the parent's README: